thopdev/FromMVCToBlazor/README.md

   ```
   - Add app.UseBlazorFrameworkFiles();

-6. On the page you want the component added
+6. On the page you want the component added (on the server)
 ```
 <component type="typeof({component})" render-mode="WebAssemblyPrerendered" />